opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfc.en.md

 **Option 2: Moving the project from your own account to the organizations:**

-1. If you already have a project in QFieldCloud (Refer to [configure your cloud project](#create-and-configure-your-cloud-project)). in the project click on "Settings" and select "Transfer ownership of this project" to choose the desired Organization for the transfer.
+1. If you already have a project in QFieldCloud (refer to [configure your cloud project](#create-and-configure-your-cloud-project)).
+In the project, click on "Settings" and select "Transfer ownership of this project" to choose the desired Organization for the transfer.

     ![Transferring to Organization](../../assets/images/project_organization_11_transfering_to_organization.png)

 2. A pop-up window will appear to confirm the transfer.
-In order to proceed, you will need to type "Here be dragons" and click "Transfer project".
+To proceed, you will need to type "Here be dragons" and click "Transfer project".

     ![Confirm transfer](../../assets/images/project_organization_12_confirming_transfer.png)